Take a peek at Montréal’s new light rail system

-Getting around Montréal has always been easy, be it on foot above and below ground, atop two wheels using the BIXI bike sharing system or via the well-connected and iconic Métro and bus system.
-And the new REM (Réseau express métropolitain) fully automated light rail transit (they’re self-driving!) system will make the city even more connected and accessible, with direct links to the North Shore, South Shore, West Island and YUL Montréal-Trudeau International Airport.
+Getting around Montréal has always been easy, be it on foot above and below ground, atop two wheels using the BIXI bike sharing system, or via the well-connected and iconic Métro and bus system.
+And the new REM (Réseau express métropolitain) fully-automated, light rail transit network will make the city even more connected and accessible, with direct links between various Montréal communities.
+And most notably, between downtown and YUL Montréal-Trudeau International Airport.

-We’ve proudly written before about Canada’s most international airport, and while transportation to and from the airport is a snap, the direct link offered by the REM will get your attendees right to the heart of the action faster than ever before.
-Via Central Station, your guests will be a hop, skip and a jump through vibrant downtown to our convention centre the Palais des congrès de Montréal.
+We’ve proudly written before about Canada’s most international airport, and while transportation to and from the airport is a snap, the direct link offered by the REM will enable conference attendees and business travellers to get the heart of the action faster than ever before.
+Via Central Station, visitors will arrive downtown only a few steps away from our convention centre, the Palais des congrès de Montréal.

 Here are some fast facts about the REM system: